Florida

 1,271 kWh

-Holden Heights's energy comes from Natural Gas, Nuclear, Solar, Coal, and Petroleum.
-Natural Gas is the largest source of electricity, providing 71% of Holden Heights's energy.
+Holden Heights's energy comes from Natural Gas, Nuclear, Solar, and Coal.
+Natural Gas is the largest source of electricity, providing 73% of Holden Heights's energy.
 Nuclear is the second largest source, making up 14%.
-Solar provides 9% of the energy in Holden Heights.
-Coal provides 5% of the energy in Holden Heights.
-Petroleum provides 1% of the energy in Holden Heights.
+Solar provides 11% of the energy in Holden Heights.
+Coal provides 1% of the energy in Holden Heights.

 Natural Gas